moj-analytical-services/iceberg-evaluation/docs/README.md

 3. Complexity / Readability _ How easy is it to understand what the code is doing?
 Can a problem be easily fixed?
 4. Time _ Time it takes for job/query to complete

 As these batch processes run over night, time is not as important as cost, although there is a direct relationship between time and cost for Glue/Spark.
-Complexity / Readability is quite subjective and can't be easily measured.
-Number of lines of code could be used as a proxy, but there is also a point where shorter code is less readable.
+Complexity / Readability is quite subjective and can't be easily measured, we aim to identify a metric/metrics which can be used to compare the different solutions.

 **Optimizations:**
 - Partitioning / File compaction